-Reog
+Reog |

 Reog is a traditional dance from Ponorogo, East Java, generally performed in the open space as a public entertainment, this dance contains magical elements such as the Ebeg or Kuda Lumping Dance in Central Java, the main dancer in this art performance is a lion-headed person with peacock feather ornaments known as Singo Barong, with a mask weighing up to 50–60 kg.
 Plus some masked dancers and horseback lumping and original Reog from Indonesia.
 In Indonesia it is known as Reog Ponorogo referring to the place where this artistic creation originates, namely Ponorogo.